-When you ditch the paper invoice by going electronic, you can achieve some fundamental improvements to your business.
+When you ditch the paper invoice by going electronic with true e-invoicing, you can achieve some fundamental improvements to your business.

 Faster payments, lighter costs, greater buying power – all of these are uplifts that can be achieved with the proper implementation of an e-invoicing system.
 The trouble is, many businesses stumble on their way to reaping such rewards by getting the wrong answer to one basic question.
 What is ‘true’ electronic invoicing and what is not?

 Do you think you know?
 Many people presume they do – and it could be costing them a fortune.

 There’s a remarkable amount of confusion around the definition of true electronic invoicing and it stems, I think, from how invoices are delivered nowadays.